 The TROPIMUNDO programme has been designed to achieve a full integration of learning outcomes, whatever the mobility Trajectory chosen by the students.
 Using local Masters programmes of each participating HEI as a basis, the contents of existing or new courses have been customised both to ensure the coordination and integration between all courses of the programme across European (EU)and non-EU third-country HEIs and to better target topics related to tropical biodiversity and ecosystems.
 TROPIMUNDO restricts its focus to four adjacent and interacting tropical ecosystems, being tropical rainforests and woodlands, mangrove forests, seagrass beds and coral reefs.
 The integrated teaching methods make use of ex cathedra lectures, audio-visual media, question-answer methods, group discussions, practical works, exercises and excursions.
 The diversified method and form of teaching practice is inherent, and has been operative without compromising student examination outcomes,.
 Furthermore it is recognised as a benefit of content and language integrated learning (CLIL) because it increases learners' motivation and confidence in both the language and the subject being taught.
 Our existing quality evaluation surveys also indicate that students are highly enthusiastic about being exposed to different teaching styles within and between universities.

 In summary, the added values of TROPIMUNDO comprise:

 - unique course program with a mobility within Europe that maximizes radiation of the scientific excellence of EU HEIs and that leads to multiple degree.
 To our knowledge this is the first curriculum in Europe (maybe world-wide) to cover such an integrated set of threatened ecosystems;

-- unique mobility beyond Europe under the form of an entire semester in situ including both ex cathedra and field courses in the Amazonian, African or Australian wet tropics at participating third-country HEIs;
+- unique mobility beyond Europe under the form of an entire semester in situ including both ex cathedra and field courses in the Amazonian, African, Asian or Australian wet tropics at participating third-country HEIs;

 - principle that strongly stimulates content and language integrated learning (the study of a discipline whilst learning one or more European languages);